leeyunsik1999/326-final-team-omega/docs/milestone1.md

 - Mainly responsible for designing and finalizing the wireframe based on initial hand-drawn designs.

 ### Habits Page
-- Responsible for implementing the habits page, layout of events / photos based on daily/monthly view.
+- Responsible for implementing the habits page, layout of events / pictures based on daily/monthly view.
 - Need to implement switching between daily/monthly.
 - ~~Rendering objects based on dummy data using JS.~~ Moved to milestone 2.
 - [ ] Responsible for Part 1 and Part 2 descriptions of daily page and monthly page.

 ## Swar's To-Do
-### Photos Page
+### Pictures Page
-- ~~Responsible for implementing the photos page, a grid view of uploaded photos from dummy data sorted by date.~~ Moved to milestone 2.
+- ~~Responsible for implementing the pictures page, a grid view of uploaded pictures from dummy data sorted by date.~~ Moved to milestone 2.
 - ~~Should be rendering the grid through usage of CSS grid objects and bootstrap dynamically via JS.~~ Moved to milestone 2.
-- Should be implementing the HTML/CSS mockup of photos page and add habits/photos page.
+- Should be implementing the HTML/CSS mockup of pictures page and add habits/pictures page.
-- [ ] Responsible for Part 1 and Part 2 descriptions of photos page and add page.
+- [ ] Responsible for Part 1 and Part 2 descriptions of pictures page and add page.

-### Add Habits/Photos page
+### Add Habits/Pictures page
-- Responsible for implementing the habits/photos page.
+- Responsible for implementing the habits/pictures page.
 No need to be functional, just the visual aspects of it.
 - ~~Should be loaded through JS.~~ Moved to milestone 2